-For the year ended December 31, 2019, the Series A and Series B Convertible Preferred Stock issued in connection with the Covey Park Acquisition were convertible into in the aggregate 96,250,000 shares of common stock.
-For the year ended December 31, 2020, the Series A Convertible Preferred Stock was convertible into 52,500,000 shares of common stock prior to their redemption on May 19, 2020 and the Series B Convertible Preferred Stock is convertible into an aggregate of 43,750,000 shares of common stock at a conversion price of \$4.00 per share.
+The Series A and Series B Convertible Preferred Stock were convertible into 52,500,000 and 43,750,000 shares of common stock, respectively.
+The Company redeemed all of the shares of Series A Convertible Preferred Stock on May 19, 2020.
 The dilutive effect of preferred stock is computed using the if-converted method as if conversion of the preferred shares had occurred at the earlier of the date of issuance or the beginning of the period.
+Weighted average shares of convertible preferred stock outstanding were as follows: